 "We're enthralled with the arrangement and beauty of the work and her preservation of what is normally so fleeting."
 Apartment Therapy

 (selected links & quotes)

 My artwork is thematic and series based and incorporates the use of collected manmade objects and materials from nature to create individual artworks and site-specific installations.
-Removing ordinary, often overlooked materials from their usual context and transforming them into art inspires curiosity and wonder.
-I am more interested in exploring the impermanent and ephemeral nature of art than in creating permanent artworks for purchase or collection.
-I am committed to finding ways to sustain my artistic practice while providing an experience to audiences and communities within the exhibit space that is increasingly interactive, non-material and more meaningful.
+Removing materials from their usual context and using them to make art transforms, celebrates and inspires wonder at the ordinary.
+I am interested in exploring the impermanent and ephemeral nature of art and my work reflects a commitment to finding a sustainable way to engage with audiences, communities and the exhibit space in a non-material, meaningful context.

 Jessica Baker is a mixed-media visual artist based in Woodstock, NY.
 Her work has been presented in solo and group exhibitions throughout the United States and internationally and she has been awarded a number of artistic residencies.
 Jessica's artwork has been featured in an interview for National Public Radio and praised by a number of critics, including most notably, the NY Times, which described her work as follows: ”…these brilliant, subtle and all too short-lived prints resonate in the mind long after one leaves the show.
 They are absolutely beautiful.”
 Her work has been collected privately and is also in a number of institutional collections.